 Welcome to the QIAT website, the official site of the QIAT Community.
 This website supports QIAT’s mission of guiding the development and delivery of quality assistive technology services by providing the QIAT Community with a gateway to resources.

-• consumers of assistive technology services as they seek adequate assistive technology services which meet their needs
+- consumers of assistive technology services as they seek adequate assistive technology services that meet their needs

 The Joy Zabala Fellowship for Assistive Technology and Accessible Educational Material